 From summer barbecues to seasonal storms, your deck weathers it all.
 If yours is looking a little worse for wear, give it a boost with some light maintenance.
 First, sweep and rinse away dirt, debris, and mildew.
 Then, check for loose boards or nail pops.
-Finally, replace boards as needed and give the surface a coat of stain and sealer.
+Finally, replace boards as needed and give the surface a coat of deck stain and sealer.
 Now it’s ready for more memorable summer fun.

 4. Tune Up Your Bathroom Fan

 Your bathroom exhaust fan works hard, pumping humid air out of your home and preventing mold and mildew.
 Clean your bathroom exhaust fan every so often to extend its life: Turn off power to the fan and vacuum away the dust.
 Then, remove the vent cover and wash it with mild soap and water.
 Check all the parts to make sure they’re running, and replace any damaged ones as needed.